(I may earn a small commission from the products mentioned in this post.)

-From then on I began using a least one hiking stick for my right knee.
+From then on I began using at least one hiking stick for my right knee.
 On steep hikes, I usually use both sticks.

-There are many types of walking sticks made from ultra-light materials.
-Most of the sticks break down and make travel with walking sticks easy.
+There are many types of hiking sticks made from ultra-light materials.
+Most of the sticks break down and make travel with hiking sticks easy.

 Tip #12 Avoid Walking Down (Stairs, Hills) Opt For Any Surface Besides Concrete

 We are encouraged to walk stairs and not use elevators for health reasons.
 That sounds like good practice for someone with healthy knees.